 Reimbursement from Third-Party Payors.
 Sales of the Company's products will be dependent in part on the availability of reimbursement from third-party payors, such as governmental health administration authorities, private health insurers and other organizations.
 There can be no assurance that such reimbursement will be available or will permit the Company to sell its products at price levels sufficient for it to realize an appropriate return on its investment in product development.
-Since patients who receive

-ADAGEN will be required to do so for their entire lives (unless a cure or another treatment is developed), lifetime limits on benefits which are included in most private health insurance policies could permit insurers to cease reimbursement for ADAGEN.
+Since patients who receive ADAGEN will be required to do so for their entire lives (unless a cure or another treatment is developed), lifetime limits on benefits which are included in most private health insurance policies could permit insurers to cease reimbursement for ADAGEN.

 Government Regulation.
 The manufacturing and marketing of pharmaceutical products in the United States is subject to stringent governmental regulation and the sale of any of the Company's products for use in humans in the United States will require the prior approval of the FDA.
 Similar approvals by comparable agencies are required in most foreign countries.
 The FDA has established mandatory procedures and safety standards which apply to the clinical testing, manufacture and marketing of pharmaceutical products.
 Pharmaceutical manufacturing facilities are also regulated by state, local and other authorities.
 Obtaining FDA approval for a new therapeutic may take several years and involve substantial expenditures.
 ADAGEN was approved by the FDA in March 1990.
-ONCASPAR was approved by the FDA in February 1994 and in Germany in November 1994 for patients with acute lymphoblastic leukemia who are hypersensitive to native forms of L-asparaginase.
-ONCASPAR has been approved for broader indications in Russia and Canada in April 1993 ONCASPAR was approved for therapeutic use in a broad range of cancers in Russia, and in Canada for patients who have been diagnosed with ALL during their childhood.
+ONCASPAR was approved by the FDA in February 1994 and in Germany in November 1994 for patients with acute lymphoblastic leukemia who are hypersensitive to native forms of L-asparaginase, and in Russia in April 1993 for therapeutic use in a broad range of cancers.
 Except for these approvals, none of the Company's other products have been approved for sale and use in humans in the United States or elsewhere.
 There can be no assurance that the Company will be able to obtain FDA approval for any of its other products.
 Failure to obtain requisite governmental approvals or failure to obtain approvals of the scope requested, will delay or preclude the Company or its licensees or marketing partners from marketing their products, or limit the commercial use of the products, and thereby may have a material adverse affect on the Company's liquidity and financial condition.